 Gappers form key levels of support and resistance.
 That’s why being able to read candlesticks is so important.
 The wicks and real bodies form those important levels.

-Technical analysis such as moving averages, MACD and RSI are important when a stock is trading in a gap.
-They can help you determine the direction it’s heading, whether up or down.
+Technical analyses such as moving averages, MACD, and RSI are important when a stock trades in a gap.
+They can help you determine its direction, whether up or down.

-Moving averages such as the simple moving average formula can also form important buy and sell signals.
-All of these tools are used to paint a picture of trends and direction; including gap down patterns.
+The simple moving average can also form important buy and sell signals.
+These tools paint a picture of trends and direction, including gap-down patterns.
 Bookmark our penny stock list page for our daily watch lists.

 Using Patterns Within the Patterns

-Candlesticks group together to form patterns over a period of time.
-Candles such as bearish candlesticks coupled with other candles form patterns that traders are very aware of.
+Candlesticks group together to form patterns over some time.
+Viewed as bearish candlesticks and other candles form patterns traders know about.

-Traders are creatures of habit and will always trade patterns along with support and resistance.
-Candles tell a story.
-However, when coupled with patterns and technical indicators, paint a much clearer picture.
-Take our free stock trading courses
+Traders are creatures of habit and will always trade patterns, support, and resistance.
+Candles tell a story, and they paint a much clearer picture when coupled with patterns and technical indicators.